-This translator between clinical intent and administrative coding is a specific type of technology that works as an interface bridging providers and codes.
-It is this interface, or translator, that powers the Clinical Interface Terminology (CIT) that drives IMO’s software.
-And it is this type of translation technology that healthcare systems need in order to address issues like the ones raised in Dr. Thompson’s posts.
+This translator between clinical intent and administrative coding is a specific type of technology that works as a bridge between how providers speak and the alphanumeric style of standardized codes.
+This bridge, or foundational clinical terminology, is what drives IMO’s solutions.
+And it is this type of translation technology that healthcare systems need in order to address issues like the ones raised on the Ideas page.

 Without an effective translator at this medical Tower of Babel, language and nuance are lost and providers struggle with understanding the patient’s story.

-The discussion around the importance of CIT at the initial point of documentation is a critical one.
-However, there is a second but perhaps lesser known difficulty involving the inefficient transmission of health data on a macro scale.
+However, there is a second – but perhaps lesser known – difficulty involving the inefficient transmission of health data on a macro scale.
 Poor transmission of clinical intent can result in the loss of fidelity in the downstream use of this data, which may have further negative impacts on both provider and patient health.

 The systems at work